maplibre/maplibre-gl-directions/CONTRIBUTING.md

 1. Fork the repo
 2. Clone the fork
 3. Install the dependencies: `npm i`
-4. Run `npm run build:lib`
-5. Run `npm link`
+4. Run `npm link`
-6. Run `npm link @maplibre/maplibre-gl-directions`
+5. Run `npm link @maplibre/maplibre-gl-directions`
-7. Run `npm run build:lib`
+6. Run `npm run build:lib`
-8. Introduce some changes (see the section below)
+7. Introduce some changes (see the section below)
-9. Make sure the `npm run build` passes
+8. Make sure the `npm run build` passes
-10. Commit and push the changes
+9. Commit and push the changes
-11. Create a PR
+10. Create a PR

-The steps 5 and 6 must be performed in order to have the `@maplibre/maplibre-gl-directions` as a local symlinked dependency, because the Demo project uses not the library sources, but the locally-built `/dist` folder to make sure that the instance being tested is the same instance which is deployed to the end user.
+The steps 4 and 5 must be performed in order to have the `@maplibre/maplibre-gl-directions` as a local symlinked dependency, because the Demo project uses not the library sources, but the locally-built `/dist` folder to make sure that the instance being tested is the same instance which is deployed to the end user.

 ## Project Structure